![]() |

 His Email address is dan@ecs.soton.ac.uk.

-Denis occasionally contributes to his blog at http://blogs.ecs.soton.ac.uk/dan/ or to the ECS Wiki at https://secure.ecs.soton.ac.uk/wiki/ (only visible internally).
+Denis occasionally contributes to the Cyber Security Southampton blog and the ECS Wiki at https://secure.ecs.soton.ac.uk/wiki/ (the latter only visible internally).

 It seems Denis has an Erdős number of 3: